luka-hash/mpv-marks/README.md

 # mpv-marks

-Suckless (book)marking solutions for mpv.
+Suckless (video)marking solutions for mpv.

 It creates a file with the name of the video you are watching with the additional `.marks` extension, and each line of the file is one timestamp.